Is your social helping or hurting your job search? We spoke to top recruiters on how to use social media to help land your next job.

 Now that all your profiles look professional, it’s time to engage with potential employers and get noticed by hiring companies!

 Start by connecting with leaders at companies you’re targeting, as well as recruiters, and then comment on their posts.
-These types of connections might seem less valuable than a “personal” meeting — but surprising research from the Harvard Business School shows that online connections can get you noticed (and hired!).
+These connections might seem less valuable than a “personal” meeting — but surprising research from the Harvard Business School shows that online connections can get you noticed (and hired!).

 I love it when candidates actively engage with me; it shows their interest and motivation.
 Also, it makes it easier for me to connect with them if they are already following me or commenting on my posts.